-Engineering

-Engineering is a 3-2 program in which the student spends three years at Scripps and two years at the engineering school to which she transfers, completing a bachelor's degree at Scripps and a second one at the engineering school.
+Engineering is a 3-2 program in which the student spends three years at Scripps and two years at an engineering school, completing a bachelor's degree at Scripps and a second one at the engineering school.
 Both degrees are awarded at the end of five years upon completion of all requirements.
-An engineering major planning a 3-2 program must petition for participation in the program to the Committee on Academic Review during the fall semester of her junior year.
+An engineering major planning a 3-2 program must petition for participation in the program to the Committee on Academic Review during the fall semester of the junior year.
 Please refer to Combined Degree Programs section of this catalog.

-Requirements for the Major in Engineering

-While she attends Scripps, the student satisfies all requirements for the Scripps degree including the first portion of her engineering major:

-- 1. Mathematics 30, 31, 32 and Differential Equations (SC Math 102, CMC Math 111, HMC Math 82, or PO Math 102);

-- 2. Physics 33L, 34L, and 35;

-- 3. Chemistry 14L;

-- 4. Two advanced physics course (normally 101, 106 or 107); and

-- 5. Computer Science 51 or Physics 108.